Chesham: Sport

-Chesham United F.C. is the local football club which plays in the Southern League .v At the end of the 2009–2010 season it was promoted to the Premier Division.
+Chesham United F.C. is the local football club which plays in the National League South.
+At the end of the 2009–2010 season it was promoted to the Premier Division.
 It was formed in 1917 through the merger of Chesham Generals (the team of the Chesham General Baptist church now called Broadway Baptist Church), which was founded in 1887, and Chesham Town FC (started as the football team of Christ Church, Waterside), a founding member of the Southern League which started out in 1894 as Chesham FC.
 The club's most successful period was during the 1967–68 season when it reached the final of the FA Amateur Cup at Wembley but lost out to Leytonstone F.C.
 1–0 in front of a crowd of 54,000.
 The club has struggled financially and performance-wise over recent years but has recently had a cash injection from a new financial backer.

 Chesham cricket club was founded in 1848 and is one of the oldest clubs in the Thames Valley Cricket League.
 Its home ground is at Amy Lane.
 In addition to four senior Saturday XIs it also runs two Sunday XIs and a women's side.
 Chesham also has a Junior section, which competes in Buckinghamshire and national competitions.

 Chesham Rugby union Club ('The Stags'), was founded in 1980 and play rugby for boys, girls and adult men and women at Chiltern Hills Academy.
 The Stags also run netball teams playing in local leagues for girls and women.